-The chart on the right shows daily energy generated by Hornsea 2.
+This chart shows daily energy generated by Hornsea 2.

-The green horizontal line shows the energy that would be generated if the wind farm were working at a 50% capacity factor, which is the factor used by the National Grid ESO when forecasting.
+The green horizontal line shows the energy that would be generated if the wind farm were working at a 50% capacity factor.

-The red horizontal line shows the electricity requirement of 1.4 million homes.
-This is based on a current Ofgem average of 3,100kWh of electricity per year for UK households.
+The red horizontal line shows the average electricity requirement of 1.4 million homes.
+This is based on a current Ofgem figure of 3,100kWh of electricity per year per UK household.
 This is set at 11.9GWh.

 A 1.32GW wind farm working at name plate capacity would produce 31.68GWh per day, which explains the limit on the vertical scale.

 From 1 Sep 2022 to 30 Nov 2023 it was meeting Orsted's claim (on average over the day) for about 54% of days.

 So, for almost 38% of days it was not achieving Orsted's claim, even on average over a day.